 Behavioral tracking is an essential component of every successful business.
 Companies that use it gain invaluable insights into their customers’ online behavior, which their competitors can’t access.
 The digital world is a competitive one — advertisers need to do everything they can to get ahead of the competition.

 As previously stated, behavioral tracking is all about data collection.
 In general, gaining more information about new customers, repeat customers, potential clients, etc., could lead to more targeted ads.
 Having a lot of data about your consumers is an integral part of planning your advertising campaigns.

-Because users are part of an interconnected world, companies can now track every single device that is in the customers’ possession.
+Because users are part of an interconnected world, companies can now track every single device that is in the customers’ possession (learn more about cross-device tracking here).
 Businesses can check what users are looking for when browsing on their desktops, on their mobile phones, and even on their wearable devices.

 There are special tools that help businesses with collecting data from various sources, as well as with sorting and analyzing it afterward.

 Browsing is the most common activity that users do on the web.
 It makes behavioral data easily accessible.
-The only thing you should do is to integrate a site tracker into your website.
+The only thing you should do is to integrate a site tracker into your website (see how to track user behavior on your website here).
 Verfacto, for example, does this automatically when you create an account.

 As soon as you collect enough data for a statistically significant analysis — the exact time needed depends on your traffic — you can segment your visitors and identify patterns in their behavior.

 The beauty behind this is it gives you a reliable source of unbiased data.
 It’s too difficult and pointless to fake your online behavior.